thomasbrouder/craft-ai-starterkit-python/README.md

 [**craft ai** _AI-as-a-service_](http://craft.ai) enables developers to create Apps and Things that adapt to each user.
 To go beyond useless dashboards and spammy notifications, **craft ai** learns how users behave to automate recurring tasks, make personalized recommendations, or detect anomalies.

-This repository hosts a fully working application, in a **Personal Health Analysis** context, integrating [**craft ai**](http://craft.ai) written in Python using [**craft ai** official Python client](https://pypi.python.org/pypi?:action=display&name=craft-ai).
+This repository hosts a fully working application, in a **Personal Wellness Analysis** context, integrating [**craft ai**](http://craft.ai) written in Python using [**craft ai** official Python client](https://pypi.python.org/pypi?:action=display&name=craft-ai).

-The end goal: improve the _deep sleep_ time of the user based on its _number of pace_ and _travaled distance_ during the day.
-Using **craft ai**, this simple application learns how well the user can sleep regarding to its day activity, measured by a connected object such as a watch.
+The end goal: improve the _sleep_ of the user based on its _historical sleep data_.
+We have several days data containing _details_ about his day and the time he slept consequently after this day during the night.
+Using **craft ai**, this simple application learns how well the user can sleep regarding to his day data.
+We want to inform the user how well he may sleep at night regarding to he used to sleep after a similar day.

 ## Setup ##